 The primary occasion to select K-1 processing rather than immigrant visa processing is when the non-U.S. citizen has children who are over the age of 18.
-When the couple gets married and pursues immigrant visa processing, the U.S. citizen may file I-130 petitions for the spouse as well as all children of the non-U.S. citizen who were under the age of 18 when the couple married.
-Any children who are over the age of 18 at the time of the marriage will not be able to immigrate with their parent.
+When the couple gets married and pursues immigrant visa processing, the U.S. citizen spouse may file I-130 petitions for the spouse as well as all children of the non-U.S. citizen spouse who were under the age of 18 when the couple married.
+Any children who were over the age of 18 at the time of the marriage will not be able to immigrate with their parent.
 However, under the fiancé visa laws, any unmarried child of the non-U.S. citizen who is under the age of 21 years at the time the application is filed, may obtain a K-2 visa and come to the U.S. with the parent.
-Assuming the couple marries within 90 days of the non-U.S. citizen’s entry into the U.S., the children may apply for permanent residency, even if they turn 21 in the meantime.
+Assuming the couple marries within 90 days, the children may apply for permanent residency, even if they turn 21 in the meantime.
 Therefore, the age of the non-U.S. citizen’s children may necessitate pursuing the K-1 visa process rather than immigrant visa processing.

 Another reason couples may want to pursue the K-1 visa process rather than immigrant visa processing is that the processing times may be shorter.
 It is important to understand, though, that both types of cases involve processing at a U.S. consulate in a foreign country.
 Each consulate has slightly different procedures and processing times.
 For that reason, there may be occasions where processing of the K-1 will not be significantly faster than immigrant visa processing, if at all.
 Generally, however, immigrant visa processing will be slower because of the substantial involvement of a third government agency, the National Visa Center (the “NVC”).
-Immigrant visa cases require the NVC to process a significant part of the visa application.
-This additional processing step tends to increase the risk of delays at the NVC.
-Although the NVC does play a minor role in K-1 processing, cases typically do not get held up at the NVC.
+Immigrant visa cases require the NVC to process a significant part of the visa application, which tends to increase the risk of delays at the NVC.
+Although the NVC does play a minor role in K-1 processing, K-1 visa cases typically get through the NVC quicker than immigrant visa cases.

-The immigrant visa process may save government filing fees and the time required for the non-U.S. citizen to obtain permanent residency because it is a two-step, rather than a three-step process.
+The immigrant visa process may save government filing fees and reduce the time required for the non-U.S. citizen to obtain permanent residency because it is a two-step, rather than a three-step process.
 This is one reason why couples who are able to get married overseas may choose to pursue the immigrant visa process rather then the K-1 process.
-In addition, though, in cases where the couple may not have significant evidence of the bona fide nature of their relationship, or where there are factors that may lead the consular officer to believe that the relationship is not bona fide, already being married may help persuade an officer that the relationship is bona fide.
-In contrast, if the couple simply states their desire to get married in the future, an officer may be less persuaded that the relationship is genuine.
+In addition, though, in cases where the couple may not have significant evidence of the bona fide nature of their relationship, or where there are factors, or red flags, that may lead the consular officer to believe that the relationship is not bona fide, already being married may help persuade an officer that the relationship is bona fide.
 A marriage outside the U.S. may be the factor that convinces a reluctant consular officer that the couple has a bona fide relationship.

 Regardless of whether K-1 or immigrant visa processing is pursued, the non-U.S. citizen must undergo an interview with a consular officer before issuance of the visa.
 Although the interview is required to review a variety of issues (such as whether the petitioner is a U.S. citizen, whether the couple is free to marry each other, whether the applicant has a criminal record, etc.), the primary purpose of the interview is to persuade a consular officer that the couple has a bona fide relationship.
-In addition to presenting documentary evidence of the relationship, such as written correspondence and cards exchanged by the couple, phone records showing telephone calls between the couple, pictures and travel itineraries showing the couple together, etc., the non-U.S. citizen must be able to talk in a relaxed manner about the relationship.
-The non-U.S. citizen must be able to explain how they met, how often they communicate, what their future plans are, etc. In preparation for the interview, it is very important that the non-U.S. citizen review the filed application, ensure that the information is accurate, and be able to talk about the relationship.
-In addition, the non-U.S. citizen should know significant facts about the petitioner, such as date of birth, where his or her parents and siblings live, and basic details about his or her employment.
+In addition to presenting documentary evidence of the relationship, such as written correspondence and cards exchanged by the couple, phone records showing telephone calls between the couple, pictures and travel itineraries showing the couple spending time together, etc., the non-U.S. citizen must be able to talk in a relaxed manner about the couple.
+The non-U.S. citizen must be able to explain how they met, how often they communicate, what their future plans are, etc. The most important advice we can give to prepare for this interview is to review the filed application(s), ensure that the information is accurate, and be able to talk about the relationship.
+In addition, the non-U.S. citizen should know significant facts about the petitioner, such as date of birth, where his or her parents and siblings live, and basic details about the petitioner’s employment.